 (c) Before overlays are transmitted to subordinate, higher, and adjacent units, the senior battle captain or the XO checks them for accuracy and labeling.
 Hard copy (traditional acetate) overlays are required for the CPs and any analog units.

-(3) Acetate Maps.
+(3) Acetate and Maps.
 The advent of digitization does not mean that acetate and maps have no use and will disappear, at least not in the near future.
-Maps still remain the best tools when maneuvering and fighting on the battlefield or for controlling and tracking operations over a large area.
-The combination of a map with digital information and terrain database is ideal; both are required and extensively used.
+Maps still remain the best tool when maneuvering and fighting on the battlefield or for controlling and tracking operations over a large area.
+The combination of a map with digital situational information and terrain database is ideal; both are required and extensively used.

 (3) The friendly icon refresh rate may also change as the battle is executed.
 This is especially true in the transition from the offense to the defense or vice versa.
-The standardization of friendly situational filter settings is probably most effectively done at the brigade level using the SBCT tactical SOP.
+The standardization of friendly situational filter settings is probably most effectively done at the brigade level using the brigade tactical SOP.
 There are no set rules for what these settings should be; they must be established based on the unit's experience in using FBCB2 and the capacity of the tactical internet.
 The capability to update a vehicle's position manually should be used only when a platform's system is not fully functional and has lost the ability to maintain its position within the system.

 d.
 Orders and Overlays.
 SOPs should define the technical process for creating, collating, and transmitting orders and overlays, both analog and digital.

 e.
 Filing System Naming Convention.
-For interoperability and clarity, SBCT SOPs should define the naming convention and filing system for all reports, orders, and message traffic.
+For interoperability and clarity, brigade SOPs should define the naming convention and filing system for all reports, orders, and message traffic.
 This significantly reduces time and frustration associated with lost files or changes in system operators.

 f.
 Color Standards.
 As discussed previously, SOPs should define colors used in graphics down to team level.